Chart Color Schemes

 Penshurst features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Penshurst, as per the latest Census evaluation, 25.7% of dwellings were houses while 74.3% comprised semi-detached homes, apartments, and other types.
-This contrasts with Sydney metro's 52.1% houses and 47.9% other dwellings.
-Home ownership in Penshurst stood at 26.4%, with mortgaged dwellings at 30.0% and rented ones at 43.7%.
-The median monthly mortgage repayment was $2,100, lower than Sydney metro's average of $2,466.
+Dwelling structure in Penshurst, as per the latest Census, comprised 25.7% houses and 74.3% other dwellings.
+In comparison, Sydney metro had 52.1% houses and 47.9% other dwellings.
+Home ownership in Penshurst was at 26.4%, with mortgaged dwellings at 30.0% and rented dwellings at 43.7%.
+The median monthly mortgage repayment was $2,100, below Sydney metro's average of $2,466.
 The median weekly rent in Penshurst was $400, compared to Sydney metro's $440.
-Nationally, Penshurst's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.
+Nationally, Penshurst's mortgage repayments were higher at $2,100 versus the Australian average of $1,863, and rents were also higher at $400 compared to the national figure of $375.

 Frequently Asked Questions - Housing